ahmednafies/Fast_API_calculator/README.md

 ### Server
 Using nginx as a reverse proxy.
-FastAPI supports asynchronicity, so probably it is a good option to make this app fully Async.
+FastAPI supports asynchronicity, so probably it is a good option to take advantage of that

-### testing
+### Testing
 Now I have 99% test coverage, AMAZING RIGHT? no it is not.
-In fact I think that there are tons of corner cases that are not my tests.
+In fact I think that there are tons of corner cases that are not covered by my tests.
 I have recently read about mutation testing and in fact there is a couple of good packages available `cosmic ray`, `mutmut` and `mutpy`.
-I am think about `mutmut` to be honest
+I am thinking about trying `mutmut` to be honest.